Use case: image API – hypermedia links

 The challenge is to make your generic agent indicate the meaning of these links.

-The ex: link types obviously belong to a proprietary vocabulary, specifying comments, thumbnails, etc. for one specific API.
+link types obviously belong to a proprietary vocabulary, specifying comments, thumbnails, etc. for one specific API.

 Thanks to RESTdesc descriptions, the effect of following hypermedia links gets defined in terms of existing vocabularies.